bennettpeter/MythTV-LeanCapture/README.md

 1. Create a reserved IP address in your router for both the Ethernet and WiFi IP addresses.
 1. Make a note of the IP addresses for each fire stick.
 1. Optional - add the fire stick IP addresses with useful names to the backend hosts file to make configuration easier.
-1. Install and activate the Xfinity Stream App.
+1. Install and activate the Xfinity Stream App on each fire stick.
 You need a comcast cable subscription in order to activate it.
-1. Disable screen saver.
+1. Disable screen saver on fire stick - set the interval to "never"
-1. Set screen resolution to the resolution you will be recording.
-The capture devices mentioned above can handle 1920x1080 at 30fps or 1280x720 at 60fps.
-The actual resolution recorded is controlled by a setting in /etc/opt/mythtv/leancap1.conf.
-If that is different from the fire tv setting, the video is resized by the capture device.
-You could leave the resolution here as the default and let the capture device do the resize, but you may then be using more internet bandwidth than needed.
+1. Screen resolution will be set by the scripts to the value you specify in the /etc/opt/mythtv/leancap1.conf file.
+You can check here for available values for setting it.
+Be aware that the devices maximum recording rate is 30fps at 1080 or 60fps at 720.
+My experience is that video is jerky if using 30fps at 1080 so I use 60fps at 720.
-1. Disable automatic updates.
+1. Disable automatic updates of applications.
 1. Enable developer mode.
-1. Switch to user mythtv and run adb against the fire stick Ethernet address.
+1. Switch to user mythtv and run adb against each fire stick Ethernet address.
+If you are not on a backend and are using the setup for non-mythtv things (see Other Uses above), then do not switch to user mythtv

         sudo -u mythtv bash
         adb connect <IP address or name>

 1. Respond to the confirmation message that appears on the fire stick display in vlc, and confirm that it must always allow connect from that system.
+Note that if you connect from a different user id on the same system, adb treats it like another system and prompts you again.
+Make sure your user id here is the one that will be doing recording.

 ## Operation mode